top of page

 In the early stages, each type of dementia will manifest with its own particular signs and symptoms.
 This is because in different types of dementia,…

-What to expect in the Late Stage
+What to Expect in the Late Stage

 A person in the late stage of dementia will eventually become completely dependant on others, requiring specialist care.
 As the condition progresses, symptoms will be…

-How is Dementia treated?
+How is Dementia Treated?

 Caring for a person with developing dementia requires specialist understanding.
 Particularly since the disorder manifests differently in each individual, and symptoms change over time.
 There…